Sponsorship is getting the Mentees in your program promoted and/or finding internal support for your mentor program. White paper available

 - Must be senior managers with influence

 - Give proteges exposure to other executives who may help their careers

 - Make sure their people are considered for promising opportunities and challenging assignments

 - Protect their sponsorees from negative publicity or damaging contact with senior executives

 - Fight to get their people promoted

-Studies have shown that women in formal mentoring programs were more likely to win promotions than those who had found their own mentors.
+The article on sponsorship vs mentorship ended on a positive note: Women in formal mentoring programs were more likely to win promotions than those who had found their own mentors.

 So, while firms are only beginning to have clear sponsorship expectations from mentors in their high-potential programs, some sponsorship was occurring.
 In one example cited, IBM Europe has a clearly defined sponsorship program for senior women below the executive level.
 Sponsors are expected to get their candidates ready to for the next level within a year.
 Failure to obtain a promotion is viewed as a failure of the sponsor, not of the candidate.